-A person cannot be prosecuted for constructive possession of a firearm while intoxicated in his or her own home.
+A person cannot be prosecuted for a gun crime for constructive possession of a firearm while intoxicated in his or her own home.

 MCL 750.237 prohibits a person from possession or use of a firearm while under the influence of alcohol.
 Possession of a firearm can be actual or constructive.
 A person has constructive possession of a firearm when the person has knowledge of the firearm’s location and the firearm is reasonably accessible to the person.